boynet/Influxdb-js-client/README.md

 ## why another libray?
 ----------
-the other influxdb js libary are intented to use with node.js, so they are big in size and just to complicated for this simple job.
+the other influxdb js libaries are intented to use with node.js, so they are big in size and just to complicated for this simple job.

 this libary just taking simple data and transform it to [influxdb line protocol](https://docs.influxdata.com/influxdb/v0.13/write_protocols/line/)